Tuesday May 26, 2020

 The monster in the middle

-He started out as a joke to us.
+He started out as a joke.
 In 2010, after I posted Alex Pareene’s article “A patriot’s guide to still hating Obama for killing Osama,” my father commented: “Donald Trump is already asking to see the death certificate.”
 I posted a 2012 Onion article in which Donald Trump owns up to what a “sad, pathetic human being” he is.
+That was in 2012.
+We had no idea.

 I kept getting him wrong.
 I thought the McCain quote would end his candidacy.
 Didn't.
 I thought Megyn Kelly handled him in that first GOP debate.
-She did.
-She won the battle but he won the war.
-Afterwards, he talked about the the blood coming out of her eyes, and her wherever, and then refused to apologize for it.
+She did, but he won the war.
+He talked about the the blood coming out of her eyes, and her wherever, and then refused to apologize for it.
 And that became the story.
+I'm not smart about a lot of things but I could see what he was doing.
 I posted:

 That awful thing I did last week?
 I will not apologize for it.
 That way the story becomes NOT the awful thing I did last week (which is awful) but the fact that I won’t apologize for it (which signals a forthright, stand-your-ground personality).
 So I turn a negative into a positive.
 What a neat trick.